What Is Culture Shock And How You Can Overcome It

 1. The Honeymoon Stage

-The first stage of culture shock is the Honeymoon stage which can last a couple of days or up to several months.
+The first of the five stages of culture shock is the Honeymoon stage which can last a couple of days or up to several months.

 Everything is new, foreign and exciting.
 The initial euphoria.
 You’re ready to delve in this new and fascinating culture.
 You’re zealous and quick to point out any cultural similarities, but also paying no attention to any likely nuisances.